tomatoleg/QueueScan/README.md

 Edit the config file:

-* Set your SDRTrunk recordings path
+* Set your sdrtrunk recordings path
 * Generate a secure secret key

 ### Generate a secret key